Damingez/PetTests/README.md

 Rest-assured and JUnit
 ====================

- Automated testing with REST Assured and JUnit 4
+ Automated testing with RestAssured and JUnit 4

  ## Prerequisites

  - Git
- - JDK 11 is set in POM, if You wanna change it to lower (but >= 8) it should work fine.
+ - JDK 11 is set in POM, if You wish, change it to lower (but >= 8) it should work fine.
  - Maven (3.8.1)
  - IntelliJ (2020.3.3)
  - Terminal (Windows cmd or Linux terminal)